Careless Driving Accidents in Ontario

 When a person is convicted of careless driving that results in an accident, they face several immediate penalties, which can include:

-- Fines: The fines for careless driving resulting in an accident can range from a minimum of $400 to a maximum of $2,000.
+- Fines: Fines for careless driving that results in an accident range from $400 to $2,000.

 - Demerit Points: The driver may receive 6 demerit points added to their driving record.

-- Suspension: A driver’s license suspension may be imposed for up to 2 years.
+- Suspension: A driver’s licence suspension may be imposed for up to 2 years.

 - Jail Time: Up to 6 months of imprisonment is possible, notably if careless driving causes bodily harm.